darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 The primaries controls in AgX work to prevent this by building a custom color space for the tone curve.
 By adjusting the primaries _before_ the curve is applied, AgX creates a more graceful "path to white," allowing colors to desaturate and shift hue in a way that looks more natural and believable.
 This process influences the color rendering across the entire tonal range to create a cohesive final image:

 ![naive per-channel processing](agx/sweep_agx.jpg#w75)

+# usage

+Please take note of the following guidelines while using this module within your workflow:

+only use one display transform
+: Never use _AgX_ together with another display transform module (i.e. [_sigmoid_](./sigmoid.md), [_filmic rgb_](./filmic-rgb.md) or [_base curve_](./base-curve.md)).

+adjust for the mid-tones first
+: By default, the module preserves middle gray.
+Before using _AgX_, you should first use the [_exposure_](./exposure.md) module to adjust the mid-tones to your liking.

+A [recommended workflow](#recommended-workflow) for using this module is provided at the end of this page.

 # module controls